nikgavalas/hacker-news-clone/README.md

 from Facebook that is similar to redux but with a simpler API.
 All the state is persisted in local storage so that the user can refresh the page and the state will be preserved.

+## A note about file casing

+I use kebab-case for all file names.
+This is a personal preference because when it comes to page names, I find they are kebab-case in the URL so it makes sense to have the file names in kebab-case as well.
+Most React projects use PascalCase for the file names but then it's inconsistent.
+So I just use kebab-case for all file names for consistency.